Royal Holloway

 Residence:

-We do not accept applicants who do not have the pre-existing right to work in the UK.
+You must have the pre-existing right to work in the UK.

 Application: